matm/jQuery-File-Upload-Wiki/How-to-submit-additional-Form-Data.md

 The beforeSend option allows to queue the selected files and add the content of the input field as formData before the upload is started by invoking the callBack method.

 ## Sending additional Form Data by adding input fields to the upload form
-If the formData option (see [[Options]] or the previous example) is not set, the plugin automatically includes all input fields with the upload request.
+If the formData option (see [[Options v4]] or the previous example) is not set, the plugin automatically includes all input fields with the upload request.
 The following example will add `example=banana` along with each file upload:
 ```html
 <form id="file_upload" action="upload.php" method="POST" enctype="multipart/form-data">